slegras/EBAI2018/hands-on/hands-on.md

 module add idr/2.0.4.2
 srun idr --help
 ```
-* --samples : peak file to process
+* --samples : peak files of each individual replicate
+* --peak-list : the peak file of the pooled replicates, it will be used as a master peak set to compare with the regions from each replicates
 * --input-file-type : format of the peak file, in our case it's narrowPeak
 * --output-file : name of the resulting combined peak file
 * --plot : plot additional diagnosis plot